gkkpch/platform-mp/README.md

-## Prerequisites for building with Armbian
+## Prerequisites/ recommendation for building with Armbian

-- x64 machine with at least 2GB of memory and ~35GB of disk space for a VM, container or native OS,
-- Ubuntu Hirsute 21.04 x64 for native building or any [Docker](https://docs.armbian.com/Developer-Guide_Building-with-Docker/) capable x64 Linux for containerised,
-  - Hirsute is required for newer non-LTS releases.. ex: Bullseye, Sid, Groovy, Hirsute
-  - If building for LTS releases.. ex: Focal, Bionic, Buster, it is possible to use Ubuntu 20.04 Focal, but it is not supported
+- x86/x64 machine running any OS; at least 4G RAM, SSD, quad core (recommended),
+- VirtualBox or similar virtualization software (highly recommended with a minimum of 25GB hard disk space for the virtual disk image)
+- The officially supported compilation environment is Ubuntu Jammy 22.04.x amd64 only!
-- superuser rights (configured sudo or root access).
+- Superuser rights (configured sudo or root access).

+**Note on current requirements**
+Compilation environment support changes from time to time.
+A Virtualbox is therefore strongly advised as it gives you more flexibility when your build environment needs to be changed.
+Please check https://docs.armbian.com/Developer-Guide_Build-Preparation/ for current needs.

+**Note on kernel version**
-Note 5.x.y in the instructions stands for the *current* mainline kernel version used by Armbian.
+Kernel 5.x.y in the instructions stands for the *current* mainline kernel version used by Armbian.
-This is **5.10.y** at the time of writing this documentation.
+This was **5.10.y** at the time of writing this documentation.

 ## How to build the Armbian kernel and u-boot for Volumio?